 There is no need to be too dramatic with your story.
 Just try to identify your prospects’ problems and stir their feelings.
 This will make your solution stand out.
 The SSS formula will translate into an email in the following way:

-If you don’t have a lot of experience as a copywriter, test your final copy on your coworkers and get their feedback on the Story element to make sure it’s convincing and genuine enough.
+If you don’t have a lot of experience as a copywriter, test your final copy on your colleagues and get their feedback on the Story element to make sure it’s convincing and genuine enough.

-Let Them Go or BYAF
+Let Them Go, or BYAF

 BUT YOU ARE FREE